ANAMIKA

 A very byzantine looking Virgin and child icon:

-An unusual icon - it is indeed part of some Christian tradition that Mary knew her infant son's fate and I can recall at least one painting by Bellini which shows the pensive mother almost grieving over a fast-asleep Christ child.
-Here things are more explicitly shown:
+An unusual icon.
+It is indeed part of some Christian traditions that Mary knew her infant son's eventual fate and I can recall at least one painting by Bellini which shows the pensive Mother almost grieving over a fast-asleep Christ child.
+Here, things are more explicitly shown:

 12 year old Jesus meets with the priests and scholars at the temple - and impresses them profoundly: